intel/cri-resource-manager/docs/policy/dynamic-pools.md

 * `PinCPU` controls pinning a container to CPUs of its dynamic-pool.
 The default is  `true`: the container cannot use other CPUs.
 * `PinMemory` controls pinning a container to the memories that are closest to the CPUs of its dynamic-pool.
 The default is `true`: allow using memory only from the closest NUMA nodes.
 Warning: this may cause kernel to kill workloads due to out-of-memory error when closest NUMA nodes do not have enough memory.
 In this situation consider switching this option `false`.
-* `IdleCPUClass` specifies the CPU class of those CPUs that do not belong to any dynamic-pool.
 * `ReservedPoolNamespaces` is a list of namespaces (wildcards allowed) that are assigned to the special reserved dynamic-pool, that is, will run on reserved CPUs.
 This always includes the `kube-system` namespace.
 * `DynamicPoolTypes` is a list of dynamic-pool type definitions.
 Each type can be configured with the following parameters:
   - `Name` of the dynamic-pool type.
 This is used in pod annotations to assign containers to dynamic-pool of this type.